 3. If we think of something awful that might happen, that tricks us into believing that we can somehow control the future.
 For example, I know I will fail.

-To heal from trauma and break from this shame and guilt, we need to find ways to think of ourselves differently.
-Dr Conti suggests this could be something as simple as journaling.
+To heal from trauma and break from this shame and guilt, we need to find ways to think of ourselves differently, and this could be something as simple as journaling.
 I love writing, whether it is fiction or non-fiction, it really helps me to interpret and re-interpret things I have experienced.
 In the same way, this is why talking to other people, including a therapist, can help.
 This process helps with trying to gain distance, developing compassion, but also understanding why certain things are a certain way.

-As Dr Huberman points out, it can be hard to give up that punishment, distraction and control when it creates arousal that we can apply for gain.
-To this point, Dr Conti explains that we mustn’t take a limited view of gain; for example, we might end up working hard and reaping financial gain, but we might lose a great deal in our personal relationships.
+It can be hard to give up that punishment, distraction and control when it creates arousal that we can apply for gain.
+But we mustn’t take a limited view of gain; for example, we might end up working hard and reaping financial gain, but we might lose a great deal in our personal relationships.

 Trauma, and the associated shame and guilt, can be hard to manage without professional help, although this is not impossible.
 If you feel that you do need professional help with this, please reach out so you can have a free, confidential telephone conversation with me.